heyitsvi/Cats-CS61A-Autocorrected-Typing-Software/README.md

  Made as part of Berkeley 61A SICP

 ## Description
   Project implements a program that measures typing speed.
 Additionally, it also implements 'typing autocorrect', which is a feature that attempts to correct the spelling of a word after a user types it.
-This project is inspired by [typeracer] (https://play.typeracer.com/).
+This project is inspired by [typeracer](https://play.typeracer.com/).

 ### To run the project